 - feedback form (paper and online);

 - an interactive map;

-- emails to [comments@meeting-place.uk](mailto:comments@meeting-place.uk);
+- emails to comments@meeting-place.uk;

 - Freephone calls to 0800 148 8911;

 - letters to Freepost, Meeting Place Consultation; and through the stakeholder engagement meetings and public events.

-4.1.14 Over the six-week consultation period the University received written feedback from over 400 people, via 376 feedback forms, 14 comments on interactive map, ten emails and two letters.
+4.1.14 Over the six-week consultation period written feedback was received from over 400 people, via 376 feedback forms, 14 comments on interactive map, ten emails and two letters.
 Around 350 people attended the meetings and events, with: